Hotel Rate Monitoring API for Competitor Pricing

 Final recommendation

-The Store page will convert best when the title, short description, SEO fields, README, Output tab, and Endpoints tab all describe the same product in the same language.
-The immediate priority is therefore consistency: the more clearly each public surface repeats the same hotel rate monitoring narrative, the easier the Actor becomes to find, trust, and understand.
+The Store page will convert best when the title, short description, SEO fields, README, Output tab, Endpoints tab, and input schema all describe the same product in the same language.
+The immediate priority is therefore consistency: the more clearly each public surface repeats the same hotel rate monitoring narrative and the same first-test path, the easier the Actor becomes to find, trust, and understand.